 Things to do in the local area

 There’s a vast array of days out for families in the Shropshire area.
 Not least the Ironbridge Gorge Museums.
 Whilst we were at Love2Stay, we spent a lovely day at Blists Hill Victorian Town.
 It’s ideal for families and dog friendly too.
-The RAF museum at Cosford, guided tours of Shrewsbury prison and Hawkstone Park Follies are all nearby as well.
+The RAF museum at Cosford and Hawkstone Park Follies are nearby as well.

 The Severn Valley Railway is a nostalgic trip back in time on a steam engine.
 It’s well worth checking their website to see what events are taking place during your stay.
 They often have some magical journeys for young children including special journeys at Christmas.